aptos-foundation/AIPs/aips/aip-61.md

 ### Alternative recovery paths for when managing applications disappear

-Recall that OIDB accounts are bound not just to the user but also to a managing application (e.g., a dapp or a wallet).
+Recall that keyless accounts are bound not just to the user but also to a managing application (e.g., a dapp or a wallet).

 Unfortunately, this **managing application could disappear** for various reasons:

 1. Its OAuth `client_id` might be banned by the OIDC provider (for various reasons)
 2. An incompetent administrator loses the application’s OAuth `client_secret` or deletes the registered application from the OIDC provider
-3. A clueless administrator simply takes down the application (e.g., removes a mobile phone app from the app store or stops running the dapp’s website) without realizing that its users will lose access to their OIDB account on that application.
+3. A clueless administrator simply takes down the application (e.g., removes a mobile phone app from the app store or stops running the dapp’s website) without realizing that its users will lose access to their keyless account on that application.

-In any case, **if the managing application disappears, then users will no longer be able to access their OIDB account** bound to that application, since they can no longer obtain a signed JWT without the application.
+In any case, **if the managing application disappears, then users will no longer be able to access their keyless account** bound to that application, since they can no longer obtain a signed JWT without the application.

 To deal with this, we propose installing **alternative recovery paths**: